MuursaleenBats/GemBot/README.md

 ## Introduction

 Gembot was meticulously crafted over a span of two months for Windows users who demand efficiency and speed in their daily workflows.
-Whether you're a developer, a business professional, or a casual user, Gembot has something to offer, making it an indispensable tool on your desktop.
+Whether you're a developer, a business professional, or a casual user, Gembot has something to offer, making it an indispensable tool on your desktop

 ## Key Features